Relm4/Relm4/relm4-examples/README.md

 To disable the delays comment the two lines starting with `tokio::time::delay`.

 + macro: A simple app with a counter that demonstrates how to use the `relm4-macros::widget` macro.

++ save_dialog: A simple app that uses the save dialog provided by relm4-components.

++ alert: A simple app that uses the alert provided by relm4-components.

++ popover: A simple app that uses a popover.